janten/flickr-gallery/README.md

 Setup
 -----
-1. Open `includes/html/head.htm` and enter a sensible title for your new website and put it in the ´<title>´ tag.
+1. Open `includes/html/head.htm` and enter a sensible title for your new website and put it in the `<title>` tag.
 2. Open `includes/html/foot.htm` with your favorite text editor and replace my details and profile links with yours.
 Delete everything you may not want to publish.
 3. Open `images.txt`, enter the IDs of the photos you want to publish, each in a separate line.
 4. Launch your favorite web browser and navigate to `http://yourserver.com/flickr-gallery/generator.php`.
 This will parse your `images.txt` and build your website.